-Because the Star Ratings are highly aggregated, the World's Best Hospital 2024 rankings for the USA do not merely take the Overall Star Rating into account to calculate the hospital quality metrics score.
-Instead, scores for each measure group were calculated using the approach described in the following.
+Because the Star Ratings are highly aggregated, the World's Best Hospitals 2025 rankings for the USA do not merely take the Overall Star Rating into account to calculate the hospital quality metrics score.
+Instead, scores for each measure group were calculated using the following approach.

-For the measure groups of Mortality, Safety of Care, and Readmissions the percentage of measures which are better than, no different to, and worse than the national average were calculated.
-We then constructed the hospital quality metrics scoring based on thresholds & conditions specific to each group (e.g. for the mortality group, facilities with 5% of their reported measures above the national average and less than 20% below the national average receive one point).
-For the groups of Timely and Effective care as well as Patient Satisfaction, percentiles on a national level for each metric within the measure groups were calculated.
+For the measure groups of Mortality, Safety of Care, and Readmissions, the percentage of measures which are better than, no different to, and worse than the national average were calculated.
+A maximum of 1 point was allotted to individual measures that were better than the national average, 0.85 points to measures same as the national average, and 0.5 points to measures worse than the national average.
+The sum of points was then divided by the total number of measures the hospital reported.
+The score for each of the three groups of metrics was then compared to national percentiles (e.g., for the Mortality group, facilities with a combined score which fell in the top 90th percentile nationwide, received one point).
+For the groups of Timely and Effective Care as well as Patient Satisfaction, percentiles were calculated on a national level for each metric within the measure groups.
 In the next step, the scores of each metric were compared to the national percentiles and points were assigned according to where they fall in the percentiles.

-Finally, we averaged the points of all measures within a measure group to build a single measure group score for each facility.
-The CMS group weighting was then applied to calculate the final CMS score.
-This ensures that the approach is comparable with CMS but allows for a more differentiated hospital quality metrics score than merely using an overall Star Rating
+Finally, the points of all measures within a measure group were averaged to build a single measure group score for each facility.
+The CMS group weighting was then applied to calculate the final CMS Star Rating score.
+This ensures that the approach is comparable with CMS but allows for a more differentiated hospital quality metrics score instead of merely using an overall Star Rating.